Air

 In terms of the representation within grid cells, lower clouds might not be visible in a grid cell with a high "base".
 However, the height of the cloud base wouldn't be relevant for aviators, since they wouldn't be able to fly (and, aside from commercial aviation with IFR, wouldn't be allowed to) in a weather situation where the cloud base is lower than the average terrain height.

-For more precise considerations concerning cloud base and adiabats, we offer Stueve diagrams and the "Thermal" meteogram.
+For more precise considerations concerning cloud base and adiabats, we offer Stueve Diagrams and the Meteogram Thermal Forecast.
 These tools present all the necessary information on cloud base and humidity.

-For a local precision forecast, please consult the meteogram 5-Days.
+For a local precision forecast, please consult the Meteogram 5-Day.

 Availability